environmental problems in schools

 We are reader-supported.
 When you buy through links on our site, we may earn affiliate commission.

 Environmental awareness is increasing all around the world.
 This normalization of green thinking has formed a shift in the education system.
-Classes that address eco-friendliness are now present in many schools’ curriculum.
+Classes that address eco-friendliness are now present in many school curriculums.
 However, are these establishments practicing what they preach?

-Schools affect the environment in four fundamental ways.
-Food waste, general waste management, energy use, and water management contribute to an education establishment’s sustainability.
-If one handles these four regions appropriately, a school can promote green practices to limit its footprint.
-When these areas are neglected, they can cause significant environmental issues.
+Schools affect the environment in four fundamental ways: food waste, general waste management, energy use, and water management.
+When these areas get neglected, they cause significant environmental issues.
+However, schools that adopt green practices to improve areas of concern reduce their carbon footprints.

-By evaluating a school’s management of certain features, one can approach sustainability obstacles with practical solutions.
-Informing staff, educators, and students of these environmental problems in schools and offering solutions can allow community efforts to lead green practices.
+One can approach these obstacles with practical solutions by evaluating a school’s management of certain features.
+Informing staff, educators, and students of core environmental problems in schools and solutions enables community efforts to achieve sustainability.

 Food Waste

-Food waste is more than simply throwing away a nutritional resource.
-When you dispose of uneaten products, you are contributing to unnecessary transportation waste from carbon emissions.
+Of course, food waste is more than simply throwing away a nutritional resource.
+When you dispose of uneaten products, you contribute to unnecessary transportation waste from carbon emissions.
 Some of the foods we purchase are outsourced from countries with environmentally destructive practices — these nations over-farm and cause soil depletion.
-Disposal of adequate food supports these avoidable forms of environmental degradation.
+The disposal of adequate food supports these avoidable forms of environmental degradation.

 Schools can challenge food waste production by following the Environmental Protection Agency’s (EPA) food recovery hierarchy.
 This method suggests limiting disposal by reducing the amount of food cooked, donating to soup kitchens, reusing excess for animal feed, donating oils for industrial use, composting, and disposing of food in the garbage as a last resort.